Traveller’s guide to beach safety in Australia

 Know which beaches are safe to swim in

 To find the safest beaches to swim in and which Lifeguards and Surf Lifesavers patrol, research the local patrolled beach closest to you.
-Beachsafe is a website that enables you to do this as does their Beachsafe app.
+Beachsafe is a website that enables you to do this, as does their Beachsafe app.

 Lifeguards are there to help

 Most popular beaches are staffed by lifeguards who patrol the beach and set out flags indicating safe swimming spots.
 You can ask them questions if you see them on shore and take down their phone number in case.
-If you are out swimming and feel uncomfortable in the water, wave your hand to catch their attention so they can assist.
+If you're out swimming and feel uncomfortable in the water, wave your hand to catch their attention so they can assist.

 Always swim between the flags